-Growth in Originations of Personal Loans
+Growth in originations of personal loans

-Loan origination is the process by which a borrower applies for a new loan, and a lender processes that application.
-The personal loan segment has witnessed loan origination of 2.4X growth in originations by value and 3.4X growth in originations by volume from FY20 to FY24 as depicted in the chart below.
-The total loan origination value stood at INR897,931cr in FY23 with number of loan originations of 1,383.0 lakhs.
+Loan origination refers to the process where a borrower applies for a new loan, and the lender processes this application.
+The personal loan segment has experienced 2.3 times increase in loan origination by value and 3.3 times increase by volume from FY20 to FY24, as shown in the chart below.
+In FY24, the total loan origination value reached INR893,863 cr., with 1,335.5 lakh loan originations.
+According to the latest report, 'Lending Trends in H1FY25' by the credit bureau CRIF High Mark, the total loan origination value was INR403,204 cr. in Q1 and Q2 of FY25, with 691.5 lakh loan originations.